 Ser Joffrey Doggett controlled much of the land north of the Golden Tooth during the Faith Militant uprising.
 Rhaena Targaryen and her dragon, Dreamfyre, briefly stayed at the Golden Tooth with the Leffords in 51 AC.
 King Jaehaerys I Targaryen visited the castle in 55 AC.

 Ser Edmure Tully sends Lords Piper and Vance to prevent any Lannister army from entering the riverlands from the Golden Tooth.
 A force under the command of Ser Jaime Lannister breaks them in a battle in the hills below the Golden Tooth, however.
 After their own defeat in the Battle of the Camps, Ser Forley Prester leads the remnants of Jaime's host back to the Golden Tooth.

 During the War of the Five Kings, an army under the command of Robb Stark, King in the North, circumvents the Golden Tooth and the passage it blocks by using a narrow goat path found by his direwolf, Grey Wind.
 Robb descends upon Ser Stafford Lannister's host, annihilating them at Oxcross, three days ride from Lannisport, and the king then raids the westerlands.
 Oxcross shocks King Joffrey I Baratheon's court in King's Landing, since the Tooth remains in Lannister control.

 A Storm of Swords

 A Feast for Crows

-Following the surrender of Riverrun, Forley commands the escort bringing Edmure Tully to Casterly Rock.
-Jaime Lannister worries the group will be attacked by Beric Dondarrion before they reach the Golden Tooth.
+After Jaime resolves the siege of Riverrun, Forley commands the escort bringing Edmure to Casterly Rock.
+Jaime worries the group will be attacked by the outlaws of Lord Beric Dondarrion before they reach the Golden Tooth.